simeononsecurity/simeononsecurity.ch/content/software-development-career-playbook/getting-started-in-software-development/building-a-developer-portfolio/index.en.md

 lastmod: 2026-07-22
 description: "In 2026, your developer portfolio is your career.
 AI can generate resumes and even code, but it cannot fake a well-documented, continuously evolved GitHub portfolio with real commit history and architectural decision records."
 tags: ["developer portfolio 2026", "developer portfolio AI era", "software developer portfolio AI", "GitHub portfolio 2026", "portfolio projects AI", "developer proof of work", "building developer portfolio", "portfolio vs certifications 2026"]
-coverAlt: "A developer's dual monitor setup showing their GitHub repository with project documentation, architecture diagrams, and commit history alongside a running application — the 2026 portfolio standard."
+coverAlt: "A digital workspace with a monitor showing code, GitHub repository, and project documentation.
+Three projects are visually represented: a full-stack app, a Terraform automation project, and an open-source contribution."
 coverCaption: ""
+cover: "/img/cover/developer-portfolio-ai-proof-of-work-2026.webp"
 ---

 #### [Click Here to Return To the Software Development Career Playbook](/software-development-career-playbook-start/)